Dr Freyja Cox Jensen

 - HUM2001 - Humanities in the Workplace

-I read Ancient and Modern History at Christ Church, Oxford, from 2002-2005, before going on to complete my MSt and DPhil there.
+I read Ancient and Modern History at Christ Church, Oxford, before going on to complete my MSt and DPhil there.
 After a year spent as a Stipendiary Lecturer at Merton College, Oxford, I returned to Christ Church in 2010 to take up a Junior Research Fellowship, before joining the University of Exeter in 2012.